sudeeprp/rapa-home/contribute.md

 South India has many languages and scripts.
 Ancient scriptures are published in the same script as the language, or a different one.
 For example, Tamil literature could be written in Telugu script.
 A person familiar with Kannada and English may want to read it.

-Many of these are rare and published only once.
+Many of these are rare and published once.
 Scanned copies are available at sites like prapatti.org and sadagopan.org.
-For instance, Parashara Bhatta's Bhagavad Guna Darpana
+For instance, [Parashara Bhatta's Bhagavad Guna Darpana](https://sadagopan.org/ebook/pdf/Bhagavad%20Guna%20Darpanam.pdf)

 ### Extract, standardize, index